Ever walked into an intersection and felt the lights talk to you without a word?

 Conclusion

 Next time you approach an intersection, pause for a moment to scan the environment: the traffic light, the adjacent signs, the lane markings, and even the weather conditions.
-That's why treat each cue as part of a larger conversation between the road system and you.
+Treat each cue as part of a larger conversation between the road system and you.
 With practice, you’ll find that you no longer merely obey the signs—you anticipate them, adapt to them, and in doing so, you help keep the entire traffic ecosystem moving smoothly.

 So the next time you’re behind the wheel, remember: every green light, every yellow flash, and every white line is part of a sophisticated language designed to keep us all safe.
 Master it, and you’ll not only avoid surprises—you’ll become a more confident, courteous, and ultimately safer driver.
 Safe travels!